merhawi212/java-iceberg-api-adls2/README.md

 ## How It Works 🔍

 ### 1. Establishing Connection 🌐
-The application configures a connection to ADLS2 and Hive Metastore (HMS) using the provided config.properties.
+The application configures - a connection to ADLS2 and Hive Metastore (HMS) using the provided config.properties.
-- **Constructs a base URL for ADLS2:**
+- **Construct a base URL for ADLS2:**
 ```
     String baseURL = String.format("abfss://%s@%s.dfs.core.windows.net", containerName, storageAccountName);
 ```